Summary Metrics and Listings that are Commonly Used to Track Study Progress

 The total number of planned sites is defined in the study configuration.

-The number of subjects planned can come from two different areas, depending on if the total planned subjects is a total across the entire study or there are individual goals set for each site.
+The number of subjects planned can come from two different areas, depending on whether the total planned subjects is a total across the entire study or if individual goals are set for each site.

-If there is no value defined in the study configuration (study-wide goal), then the system uses the per-site goal defined in the site documents (only visible to the Administrative role).
-The planned number in that case depends on the sites being filtered in the Dashboard.
-If there is a value defined in the study configuration, the system will default to displaying that value as the total planned number across the whole study, regardless of which sites are being filtered in the dashboard.
+Suppose no value is defined in the study configuration (study-wide goal).
+In that case, the system uses the per-site goal defined in the site documents (only visible to the Administrative role).
+In that case, the planned number depends on the sites being filtered in the Dashboard.
+Suppose a value is defined in the study configuration.
+In that case, the system will default to displaying that value as the total planned number across the whole study, regardless of which sites are filtered in the dashboard.

 Actual Subjects and Sites

-The actual number of sites is based on the number of sites currently being filtered.
+The actual number of sites is based on the number of filtered sites.

 2. Study Progress